aws/aws-cdk-rfcs/text/0340-firehose-l2.md

 ## Data Processing/Transformation

-Firehose supports transforming data before delivering it to destinations.
-There are two types of data processing for Delivery Streams: record transformation with AWS Lambda, and record format conversion using a schema stored in an AWS Glue table.
+Data can be transformed before being delivered to destinations.
+There are two types of data processing for delivery streams: record transformation with AWS Lambda, and record format conversion using a schema stored in an AWS Glue table.
 If both types of data processing are configured, then the Lambda transofmration is perfromed first.
 By default, no data processing occurs.

 ### Data transformation with AWS Lambda

-To transform the data, Firehose will call a Lambda function that you provide and deliver the data returned in lieu of the source record.
+To transform the data, Kinesis Data Firehose will call a Lambda function that you provide and deliver the data returned in lieu of the source record.
 The function must return a result that contains records in a specific format, including the following fields:

 - `recordId` -- the ID of the input record that corresponds the results.
 - `result` -- the status of the transformation of the record: "Ok" (success), "Dropped"